paulcpk/frontend-framework-comparison/README.md

 # Frontend-Framework-Comparison
-Comparison of modern frontend framework with a JSONPlaceholder backend
+Comparison of modern frontend frameworks, with the DEV.to API as a backend

 ## Overview